 For more information about our most famous residents visit the White Squirrel Institute.

-Renown white squirrel Pisgah Pete is famous for predicting Super Bowl winners and if Brevard will have an early or late spring.
-His weather predictions are made on White Squirrel Day, which occurs each year on February 2nd and is sometimes mistakenly referred to as "Groundhog Day."
+Renowned white squirrel Pisgah Pete was famous for predicting Super Bowl winners.
+Pisgah Pete also had a knack for forecasting if Brevard was in for an early spring or a long winter.
+He retired in 2022 and was replaced by his niece, the capable Pisgah Penny, who inherited the family's unique prognostication skills.
+Predictions are made on White Squirrel Day, which occurs each year on February 2nd, and is sometimes mistakenly referred to as "Groundhog Day."